 MORE SURGERY.
 These surgical procedures may lead to complications with arteries, including the carotid artery.
 The carotid artery provides blood to the brain and face.
 I really enjoy having healthy blood flow to my brain and face.
 If the carotid artery becomes restricted, angioplasty (widening the artery) or carotid surgery may be performed.
-The riskes of this surgery include blood clots, bleeding in the brain, brain damage, increased risk of heart attack and stroke and long-term blockage of the carotid artery.
+The risks of this surgery include blood clots, bleeding in the brain, brain damage, increased risk of heart attack and stroke, and long-term blockage of the carotid artery.

 The Holistic Carpal Tunnel Treatment:

 Massage therapy, chiropractic care, and acupuncture are all very effective, holistic, non-invasive treatments for carpal tunnel syndrome and thoracic outlet syndrome.
 Massage works to loosen the soft tissue from the neck to the fingers that is likely causing the impingement.
 By loosening the muscles and fascia, the body is allowed to move towards a more ideal posture, allowing proper nerve function, healthy blood flow, and the feeling to return to your hands!
 Massage is incredibly effective for healing these syndromes and many clients will find relief and positive results after the first treatment.
-Using complimentary therapies in conjunction with massage is recommended.
+Using complementary therapies in conjunction with massage is recommended.
 A chiropractic adjustment can help to put your body back into a comfortable posture.
-Acupuncture helps to restore the natural energy flow or qi in the body and alerts the body to problematic areas so that you can heal yourself.
+Acupuncture helps to restore the natural energy flow of qi in the body and alerts the body to problematic areas so that you can heal yourself.

-Traditional healthcare modalities (including chiropractic, massage and acupuncture) have been around for centuries.
-They are time tested, safe and effective ways to heal the body.
-They involve no dangerous side-effects and are both safer and cheaper than surgery.
+Traditional healthcare modalities (including chiropractic, massage, and acupuncture) have been around for centuries.
+They are time-tested, safe, and effective ways to heal the body.
+They involve no dangerous side effects and are both safer and cheaper than surgery.
 Holistic healthcare is the way to go.

 Help for Carpal Tunnel Syndrome in Parker CO